pop161516/CCS_blog/posts/03-introductions.md

 <iframe width="751" height="423" src="https://www.youtube.com/embed/jXFwWZLNaYc" title="How Theodore Was Made | Alvin and the Chipmunks: The Road Chip VFX Breakdown | Wētā FX" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-- Cuteness in interaction could be achived with movment🤷‍♂️ some cute interations I can think of include: mii's dangeling when you select them and move them on the wii. or in pokemon go when you pet a pokemon you can rub their belly to make them smile
+- Cuteness in interaction could be achived with movment🤷‍♂️ Some cute interations I can think of include: mii's dangeling when you select them and move them on the wii or in pokemon go when you pet a pokemon you can rub their belly to make them smile

 ![pokemon go](/Images/w2/pokemongointeraction.jpg)

+<h3 style="color:CornflowerBlue;">A p5 sketch I made to demostraght the cuteness of interactive movment??</h3>

+(embed sketch here when finnished...)

 ![blank](/Images/w1/blankpng.png)